Wincenty Kot: Early life

 He was born around 1395.
 Before he was elected Archbishop of Gniezno he was a teacher and tutor of the king's sons Wladyslaw and Kazimierz.
 Kot caught the attention of Wladyslaw Jagiello on a visit to Lithuania.
 Kot soon after moved to the Wawel Castle, where the royal family lived.

 At the end of May 1434 Wladyslaw Jagiello contracted pneumonia while out listening to the songs of nightingales in the woods near Przemyśl and died on 1 June at the age of 83.
 Two years later, when the post of archbishop of Gniezno became vacant, the new king put his tutor into the office.
 He was consecrated on 15 March 1437 by the then Bishop of Cracow, Zbigniew Oleśnicki.
 Bishop Kot held the office of the Archbishop of Gniezno for 12 years.
 He was also titular bishop of San Crisogono and Vice-Chancellor of the Crown.

 Bishop

-Bishop Kot went to work in the archdiocese with great energy and zeal. he consistently defended the purity of faith and persistently worked on raising the religious life of the clergy and the faithful.
+Bishop Kot went to work in the archdiocese with great energy and zeal.
+He consistently defended the purity of faith and persistently worked on raising the religious life of the clergy and the faithful.
 He also took care of the Cathedral of Gniezno, which he found dirty and worn.
 He was known as a "man commonly known and revered for science, a truly priestly soul and rare nobility of character."
 And he was able to lead in financial management.

-He also took care for those who worked in the church estates, especially the peasants, whose fate especially lay in his heart.
+He also took care of those who worked in the church estates, especially the peasants, whose fate especially lay in his heart.

 Kot was also a statesman of great stature, skillfully moving through court and church politics and operating in diplomatic channels.